Bishop Manning Support Fund

 What is the support fund?

-The Bishop Manning Support Fund is a charitable fund established in 2007 by Catholic Education Diocese of Parramatta to receive tax-deductible donations to provide bursaries at schools operated by the Diocese.
+The Bishop Manning Support Fund is a charitable fund established in 2007 by Catholic Schools Parramatta Diocese to receive tax-deductible donations to provide bursaries at schools operated by the Diocese.

 The Fund was established to: